 - Disney's World War II propaganda film, "Education for Death: The Making of the Nazi" (1943) depicts the "Sleeping Beauty", Germany, this way.

 - In The Adventures of Jimmy Neutron: Boy Genius, after time traveling into an alternate future where Jimmy is rich, he soon discovers he has a cranky, hideous nanny named "Hilgo".

 - In the Johnny Bravo episode "To Helga and Back", the main character buys a mail-order girlfriend and gets a beefy European woman who happens to have the same (low-brow) interests as Johnny.

-- Millicent the "Slobovian rabbit" in the 1957 Looney Tunes short, "Rabbit Romeo."
+- Millicent the "Slobovian rabbit" in the 1957 short "Rabbit Romeo".

-- This trope was parodied in The Simpsons when Bart's impression of an East German woman (See Real Life, below) consists of a fake mustache and saying "Kiss me or I crush you!" in a deep voice.
+- This trope is parodied when Bart's impression of an East German woman (See Real Life, below) consists of a fake mustache and saying "Kiss me or I crush you!" in a deep voice.

 - Also Lisa's gym teacher Brunella Pommelhorst.